Call Us: +27 63 169 8798

 CnH2n+2C_nH_{2n+2}CnH2n+2

-As a result, paraffin wax consists of multiple similar molecules rather than a single compound.
+No, paraffin wax is a mixture of hydrocarbon molecules rather than a single pure chemical compound.

 🔹 Example Molecular Formulas